 The Cross Crosslet is sometimes confused with the St. Julian's Cross or Jerusalem Cross.

 Where only three Latin Crosses are used, the symbol represents the Trinity.
 Often the cross is fitched, with the lower crossed-arm is replaced by a sword blade, as in the Cross of St. James.

-Other names for the Cross Crosslet include Crossed Cross (French: Croisé), Recoursy Cross (French: Raccourci) and Recrossed Cross (French: Recroisetté).
+Other names for the Cross Crosslet include Crossed Cross (Fr: Croisé), Recoursy Cross (Fr: Raccourci) and Recrossed Cross (Fr: Recroisetté).
 An artistic variation of the Cross Crosslet is the Bottony Cross.